 4. Hosting an Event / Obligations of the Partner

 The Partner is responsible for organising the Event according to the requirements and standards of the My Country Talks Event Series lined out in the Code of Ethics.

 After completing the creation of an Event, the Partner and any Co-Organizers need to embed the sign-up widget of the Software into their Website to invite participants to the Event.
 Partners and Co-Organizers are not permitted to enter into agreements involving financial compensation for their participation in an Event.
 Neither Partners nor Co-Organisers are permitted to offer or request financial compensation for the integration of the sign-up widget into their site, promotion, exchange of data, labor, or any other activities pertaining to the Event.

 Each Event consists of the following four phases.
 Each Partner has to complete all of the phases.
 Participants should be given adequate time to complete each phase of the event with full information which maximises the opportunity to participate.

-- In the first phase ("Registration Process") the Partner enables his users to register for the Event via the "My Country Talks" Software.
+- In the first phase ("Registration Process") the Partner enables his users to register for the Event via the "My Country Talks" widget which must be embedded into pages on his site.
+During the Registration Process, partners are obliged to integrate the widget, at a minimum, into all new published content that is relevant to the event, or to any of the registration questions.
 As part of the Registration Process, the participants will answer the previously defined yes/no questions and provide personal information required for the organization of the event.
 The Registration Process must be open for a minimum of two weeks, four weeks are recommended.

 - After completion of the Registration Process, the so-called "Matching" of the participants takes place.
 Using its own algorithm, the Software puts together discussion pairs who answered the yes/no-questions as differently as possible and informs the participants about their match via email.
 Each participant is asked to confirm their match before the next step is initiated.
 Participants must have at least 48 hours to confirm their match.